 You can be prepared for common childhood symptoms and problems.
-Start by making a Kid Care Kit of health care supplies.
-When buying and giving medication, remember there are alternatives for symptom relief.
-Most symptoms go away without medication.
-Teach your child not to expect a medication to be the answer.
+Start by making a Kid Care Kit of healthcare supplies.
+When buying and giving medicine, remember there are alternatives for symptom relief.
+Most symptoms go away without medicine.
+Teach your child not to expect a medicine to be the answer.

-Keeping basic health care items on hand saves you time, money, and worry.
-When preparing your Kid Care Kit, make sure it contains the first aid supplies listed below, as well as the medications.
-It is important to remember that many medications, even nonprescription ones, have side effects.
-Learn what the side effects of your medications are.
-And always store medications out of the reach of children.
+Keeping basic healthcare items on hand saves you time, money, and worry.
+When preparing your Kid Care Kit, make sure it contains the first aid supplies listed below, as well as the medicines.
+It is important to remember that many medicines, even nonprescription ones, have side effects.
+Learn what the side effects of your medicines are.
+And always store medicines out of the reach of children.

 Thermometer.
 Do not use a glass thermometer that contains mercury.
 They can be dangerous if the glass breaks and the mercury spills out.
-A digital thermometer is a good alternative.
+Always use a digital thermometer when checking your child’s temperature.
 The way you use it will depend on your child's age.
-Ask your child's doctor for more information about how to use a thermometer on your child.
+Ask your child's healthcare provider for more information about how to use a thermometer on your child.
 General guidelines are:

-For children old enough to hold a thermometer in their mouth (usually around age 4 or 5 years), take an oral temperature (in the mouth).
+For children old enough to hold a thermometer in their mouth (usually around age 4 or 5 years), take the temperature in the mouth (oral).

-You may use an ear thermometer (also called a tympanic membrane thermometer) for children ages 6 months and older.
+You may use an ear (tympanic) thermometer for children ages 6 months and older.

-A temporal artery thermometer may be used in babies and children of all ages and is a better way to screen for fever than an axillary (armpit) temperature
+A forehead (temporal artery) thermometer may be used in babies and children of all ages and is a better way to screen for fever than an armpit (axillary) temperature.

 Acetaminophen (for fever, pain, or swelling)

-Decongestant (Talk to your health care provider before giving; decongestants are not FDA approved for children under age 4.)
+Decongestant (Talk with your healthcare provider before giving.
+Decongestants are not FDA approved for children under age 4.)

-Antihistamine (Talk to your health care provider before giving.)
+Antihistamine (Talk with your healthcare provider before giving.)

 Insect repellent (to protect against insects and ticks)